-(6-C-12(P,N+P)6-C-11, DE,N+P) Differential cross section with respect to the relative energy between the outgoing neutron and proton $(d\sigma/dE{n-p})$.
+(6-C-12(P, N+P) 6-C-11, DE, N+P) Differential cross section with respect to the relative energy between the outgoing neutron and proton $(d\sigma/dE{n-p})$.

-c) If a particle code and particle codes combined by + are present, the particle code should appear before the particle code combination.
+c) If the same parameter is repeated for a particle code and particle codes combined by +, the particle code should appear before the particle code combination.

-(79-AU-197 (P, F) MASS, , DA/DA, HF/LF+HF) Double differential cross section with respect to the outgoing angle of the heavy fragment and the relative angle between the light and heavy fragments.
+(79-AU-197(P,F)MASS, DA/DA, HF/LF+HF) Double differential cross section with respect to the outgoing angle of the heavy fragment and the relative angle between the light and heavy fragments.